 2.15 Taking into account the socio-economic vulnerabilities of the PAFs, specific provisions in form of additional assistance have been incorporated in the RAP to ensure that they are not marginalized in the process of development.
 However, the actual number of these vulnerable people eligible for R&R support will be scrutinized by the implementing agencies.
+The NRRP 2007 defines vulnerable persons as 'disabled, destitute, orphans, widows, unmarried girls, abandoned women, persons above 50 yrs of age, who are not provided or cannot immediately be provided with alternate livelihood, and who are not otherwise covered as a part of family.
 The information provided in the above table shall be reconfirmed and beneficiaries will be identified for provision of R&R assistance through NGOs.